skillrepos/k8s-dev-v2/codespace-labs.md

 alias kz=kustomize
 minikube start
 ```
-**NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+**NOTE: To copy and paste in the codespace using the mouse, you will need to hold down the 'Shift' key while you click 'Copy' or 'Paste'.
+Alternatively, you can use the keyboard commands - CTRL+C and CTRL+V.**

 **Lab 1- Exploring and Deploying into Kubernetes**